GarnierLenny/internship-technical-test/README.md

   - **static/**
     - **script.js** `Holds the color palette generator code`

-For this part use `node server.js` to run the application

 ### **Part 1 result**

+For this part use `node server.js` to run the application.
 Here's a screenshot of the part 1 result:

 ![vanilla_final](./images/part-1_final.png)